universal-ctags/ctags/docs/man/ctags.1.rst

 	MASTER
 		The master parser controlling enablement of the kind.
-		A kind belongs to a language (owner) in Universal-ctags;
+		A kind belongs to a language (owner) in Universal Ctags;
 		enabling and disabling a kind in a language has no effect on a kind in another language even if both kinds has the same one-letter flag and/or the same long-name flag.
 In other words,